seastan/lotr-lcg-set-generator/README.md

+**Introduction**

+This is a private tool not intended for use by anyone else.
+Don't expect sufficient documentation or any kind of support.

 **Setup**

-Please note that to generate final image outputs, you must run this workflow on a Windows platform, because each platform renders the fonts differently.
+To generate final image outputs, you must run this workflow on a Windows platform, because each platform renders the fonts differently.

 1. Clone this repo to a new local folder.
 The easiest way is to click `Code` and then `Download ZIP`.
 At the same time, the preferable way is to use Git.